 Slush drinks first appeared in the UK in the 1970’s when the Slush Puppie brand was brought in from Amercia.
 Slush or also known as slushies unique appeal is its semi frozen consistancy which cannot be recreated in a can or bottle.
 Slush drinks have never lost their appeal and are in as high a demand as ever and likely always will be.

-Buying a slush machine requires investment and will be in the region £1000 and £3000, however payback can be incredibly quick and machines can go on working for many years.
+Buying a slush machine requires investment and will be in the region £1000 and £3500.
+The good news is payback can be incredibly quick and machines can go on working for many years.
 There many good reasons to sell slush and the main one is profit, which is much higher than it is for soft drinks in cans and bottles.
 Add the value of increased footfall, add on sales and customer loyalty, retailers are on to a winner.

 Firstly – How does a slush machine work?